playframework/play-generated-docs/manual/releases/release26/migration26/Migration26.md

 ## Other Configuration changes

-There are some configurations.
+There are some configuration changes.
 The old configuration paths will generally still work, but a deprecation warning will be output at runtime if you use them.
 Here is a summary of the changed keys:

 | Old key                       | New key                                 |
 |-------------------------------|-----------------------------------------|